mmistakes/so-simple-theme/about/index.md

 ---
 layout: page
-title: About the Sheffield Bioinformatics Core
+title: About the Sheffield Bioinformatics Core Facility
 excerpt: "How to work with the SBC..."
 ---